Forgotten '80s Musicians You Didn't Know Passed Away

 June and Bonnie Pointer

 The Pointer Sisters had a storied career that spanned a remarkable five decades — all while refusing to place themselves in the confines of one musical genre.
-According to Fader, while the music industry officially labeled the band "as an R&B group," the Pointer Sisters recorded top-selling songs in a plethora of different genres: from pop, electro, jazz, and even country.
-"People kept saying, 'You gotta pick a category,'" recalled Ruth Pointer to the outlet.
+While the music industry officially labeled the band as an R&B group, the Pointer Sisters recorded top-selling songs in a plethora of different genres: from pop, electro, jazz, and even country.
+"People kept saying, 'You gotta pick a category,'" recalled Ruth Pointer to Fader.
 "Why?
 Why do you have to do that?
 It wasn't something we felt we had to do," she mused.
 Sure enough, the band didn't have to, going on to win three Grammy awards.

-In April 2006, People reported the passing of the youngest Pointer sibling, June, who died of cancer at the age of 52.
+In April 2006, the youngest Pointer sibling, June, died of cancer at the age of 52.
 Fourteen years later, in June 2020, the other founding member, Bonnie, went into cardiac arrest and sadly died, per TMZ.
 According to the death certificate obtained by the tabloid, the singer allegedly had "other underlying issues ... including liver disease."

 Greg Ham